 Becoming a family dispute resolution practitioner

-A family dispute resolution (FDR) practitioner is an independent person who helps people affected by separation or divorce to resolve their parenting disputes.
+A family dispute resolution (FDR) practitioner is an independent person who helps people affected by separation or divorce to resolve their parenting and property disputes.

 We manage the accreditation of FDR practitioners in Australia and can provide information about the operation of the Regulations.

 If you are already an accredited practitioner and need more information, visit the Information for family dispute resolution practitioners page.

 Find out more about services and advice for families on the Family Relationships Online website.

 Apply for accreditation

 Once you have gained relevant qualifications and competencies and you meet the other accreditation criteria, you can apply to us for accreditation.
 You cannot provide FDR services or purport to being an FDR practitioner until we have accredited you.

 Read our factsheet on accreditation as it has more information on the process.

 Once you become accredited you are required to meet specific obligations under the Regulations.

 Find out more information about obligations and general practice standards on the Information for family dispute resolution practitioners page.

 The criteria for accreditation include: